michelin/ns4kafka/README.md

 An ID provider is required to authenticate users.
 The following ID providers are supported.

+#### ID Providers

+Ns4Kafka supports two ID providers.

-#### Local
+##### Local Users

-The local ID provider is used for testing purposes.
-It is not recommended for production environments.
+The local ID provider is intended for testing purposes.
+It allows authentication using local users defined in the configuration.

-To set up authentication with the local ID provider, you can use the following configuration:

 ```yaml
 ns4kafka: